-Provided the actual stocking density is at least 90% of the planned stocking density, we will assume that the carbon sequestration of the project at year 5 is as predicted, and there is no under- or over-delivery at this stage.
+Provided the actual stocking density is at least 90% of the planned stocking density, we will assume that the carbon sequestration of the project at year 5 is as predicted, and there is no under- or overdelivery at this stage.
+If the overall actual stocking density is less than 90% of the planned stocking density you will be asked to provide a remedial plan.
+Your project will be classed as Amber or Red depending on the severity of the shortfall.

-7.2.3 Tree Growth
+7.2.3 Tree growth